-AMLODIPINE; BENAZEPRIL (am LOE di peen; ben AY ze pril)is a combination of a calcium channel blocker and an ACE inhibitor.
-It treats high blood pressure.
+AMLODIPINE; BENAZEPRIL (am LOE di peen; ben AY ze pril) treats high blood pressure.
+It works by relaxing blood vessels, which decreases the amount of work the heart has to do.
+It is a combination of a calcium channel blocker and an ACE inhibitor.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

 Heart or blood vessel disease